San Francisco City Hall Wedding Photographer

 One little known fact...
 Ceremonies that are set on Tuesday afternoons are ALWAYS moved to another location for business reasons.
 The San Francisco Board of Supervisors meets at that time and they would prefer weddings not occur just on the other side of their chambers (The Rotunda).
 If you can manage to reserve this day of the week and time, you may find your ceremony taking place on the Mayor's Balcony!

 Step 7: Wedding Ceremony.
 Once the location of the ceremony is settled on, it is time to start.
 In most cases, there are 2 weddings every 30 minutes.
 It was expanded during this past Christmas season (2023), but under normal circumstances they marry 4 couples per hour.
 If your wedding is not the first of the 2, City Hall requests that you wait down the small staircase just below the center Rotunda area.
 This is out of respect for the other weddings occurring.
 This is especially important if you have brought a large group with you.
-Please remember the restriction of 6 guests, some officiants will not allow your ceremony to start if you have that many people standing by.
 Your professional San Francisco city hall wedding photographer will help point you in the right direction as well.
 The wait is short since most Civil Ceremonies occur pretty quickly, so do not go away.

 Wedding Planning Tip: After you complete your check-in for your civil ceremony go straight up to the Rotunda to meet your City Hall Marriage Commissioner.
 This will make everything go faster and nobody will have to wait.